Altria: Diversification

 Altria, like other tobacco companies, has invested in science and medical companies which develop and produce medical products for conditions caused or aggravated by smoking.
 As of 2024, Altria's three medical subsidiaries included the following: Cronos group (maker of recreational cannabis), Lexaria Bioscience (Developer of proprietary drug delivery technology, DehydraTECH, to improve active pharmaceutical ingredients entrance into the bloodstream) and Micreos (biotech company focused on discovering and developing recombinant proteins for chronic dermatology and oncology conditions).

 It has also designed and marketed electronic cigarettes.
 Altria launched the MarkTen and Green Smoke brands.
 Both of these were discontinued in December 2018.
 The company returned to this market through the acquisition of NJOY.

 Political influence

 According to the Center for Public Integrity, Altria spent around $101 million on lobbying the United States government between 1998 and 2004, the second-highest such figure for any organization in the nation.

 Altria also funded The Advancement of Sound Science Coalition which lobbied against the scientific consensus on anthropogenic climate change.

 Daniel Smith, representing Altria, sits on the Private Enterprise Board of the American Legislative Exchange Council.

 In 2025, Altria was one of the donors funding the White House's East Wing demolition, and planned building of a ballroom.

 Controversies

 In August 2006, the Altria group was found guilty of civil fraud and racketeering.
 The lawsuit claimed that Altria's marketing of "light" and "low tar" cigarettes constituted fraudulent misrepresentations under the Maine Unfair Trade Practices Act (MUTPA) because it deceived smokers into thinking the products are safer than regular cigarettes.

+A study published in Science Advances in 2024 found that Altria brands made up approximately 2% of global branded plastic pollution (by count), which was the 5th highest share of branded plastic pollution globally.